Local convergence of primal-dual interior point methods for nonlinear semidefinite optimization using the Monteiro-Tsuchiya family of search directions: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have considered nonlinear semi-definite optimization problems (NSDPs) and studied the primal-dual interior point method (PDIPM) for NSDPs using the Monteiro-Tsuchiya (MT) family of directions.
-We also have analyzed its local superlinear convergence to a KKT point under some assumptions.
+In this paper, we have considered nonlinear semidefinite optimization problems (NSDPs) and studied the primal-dual interior point method (PDIPM) for NSDPs using the Monteiro-Tsuchiya (MT) family of directions generated by applying Newton's method to $G(x)^{\fr}YG(x)^{\fr}=\mu I$ after scaling $G(x)$ and $Y$.
+We also have analyzed its local superlinear convergence to a KKT triplet under some assumptions.
 The analysis in the paper is specific to the MT family, and quite different from those for the PDIPMs using the Monteiro-Zhang family.
-We believe that the results obtained in this paper extend theoretical and algorithmic frameworks of PDIPMs for solving NSDPs.
+We can consider a different family of search directions by interchanging the roles of $G(x)$ and $Y$ above.
+The properties of the MT family that have been proven can be extended to this family easily.
+Finally, a possible future work is to develop globally convergent PDIPMs using the MT family.
+Moreover, it would be crucial to investigate theoretical advantages and disadvantages of each direction in the MT family.

+{ {\bf Data Availability Statement:} All data in the paper are available from the corresponding author on reasonable request.
+There is no conflict of interest in writing the paper.

-{\bf Acknowledgments}: The author thanks Professor Yoshiko Ikebe for many advises.
+{\bf Acknowledgments}: The author thanks Professor Yoshiko Ikebe, Professor Mirai Tanaka, and Professor Makoto Yamashita for numerous comments and suggestions.
+He is also sincerely grateful for the anonymous reviewers for many crucial suggestions. }